mbuckrogers/react-web-kopfrechner/README.md

-# React boilerplate
-A boilerplate to start a client-side project using React.
+Start from react-boilerplate to start a client-side project using React.

 ## Features
 - [ES2015](https://babeljs.io/docs/learn-es2015)